cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 ``'params'`` (:class:`dict`)
   |

   A dictionary of values to be used for model hyperparameters during training.
 Examples include the ``'kernel'`` parameter for SVM, the ``'penalty'`` parameter for logistic regression, ``'max_depth'`` for decision tree, and so on.
 The list of allowable hyperparameters depends on the model selected.
-See the parameter list in :ref:`the model table <sklearn_intent_models>` above.
+See the :ref:`reference links <sklearn_intent_models>` above for parameter lists.

 ``'param_selection'`` (:class:`dict`)
   |